 It’s about stopping climate change.
 If everything continues as it is now, a global climate catastrophe is imminent.
-Fridays for Futore wants to change this through protest.
+Fridays for Future wants to change this through protest.
 The goal is to stop climate change.
 The 1.5-degree limit is important here.
 This was set in 2015 in the Paris climate agreement.

 This is how it works with Covid 19